Kumaraguru College of Technology

-Kumaraguru College of Technology (KCT), Coimbatore is a private engineering college started in 1984 under the auspices of the Ramanandha Adigalar Foundation, a charitable educational trust of Sakthi Group.
-Situated on a sprawling 156-acre campus in the IT corridor of Coimbatore, KCT is an autonomous institution affiliated with Anna University, Chennai, and approved by the All India Council for Technical Education (AICTE).
+Kumaraguru College of Technology (KCT), Coimbatore, is a private engineering college started in 1984 under the auspices of the Ramanandha Adigalar Foundation, a charitable educational trust of Sakthi Group.
+Situated on a 156-acre campus in the IT corridor of Coimbatore, KCT is an autonomous institution affiliated with Anna University, Chennai, and approved by the All India Council for Technical Education (AICTE).
 KCT was granted five-year accreditation status in its first cycle of accreditation.
 Later, in the second cycle, with a CGPA of 3.21 on a 4.0 scale, an "A" grade was awarded, which was valid until December 2, 2021.
-In July 2022, following the NAAC Peer Team visit for the third cycle of accreditation, KCT was awarded an A++ grade, the highest grade awarded to institutions by NAAC, with KCT securing a CGPA of 3.62 on a 4– point scale.
+In July 2022, following the NAAC Peer Team visit for the third cycle of accreditation, KCT was awarded an A++ grade.
+It is the highest grade awarded to institutions by NAAC, with KCT securing a CGPA of 3.62 on a 4– point scale.
 And all eligible UG programs have also been accredited by the National Board of Accreditation (NBA).

-The able guidance and patronage of Arutselvar Dr. N. Mahalingam, Founder, Sakthi Group, along with the efficient administration of Dr. B.K.
-Krishnaraj Vanavarayar, Chairman, the resourcefulness of Sri.
-M. Balasubramaniam, Correspondent, and the foresight of Sri.
-Shankar Vanavarayar, Joint Correspondent, have equipped the college with excellent facilities such as spacious classrooms, seminar halls, well-equipped laboratories, excellent sporting amenities, dedicated high-speed internet connectivity (broadband) and a well-qualified faculty.